Zara Aleena’s killer refuses to face court for sentencing

 “He walked back the caravan where he was living and the following morning, having hidden the bloodstained clothes and shoes he had been wearing during the attack, was seen laughing and joking with his friends; seemingly without any concern for what he had done or for the fate he had forced upon Zara Aleena.”

-Ms Aleena was found with severe head injuries and struggling to breathe and emergency services were called at 2.44am.
+Ms Aleena was found with severe head injuries and struggling to breathe.

-She died in hospital from was compression to the neck and blunt force to the head.
+Emergency services were called at 2.44am but she died in hospital from compression to the neck and blunt force to the head.

+The court was shown CCTV of McSweeney as he stalked at least two other women before turning his attention on Ms Aleena.

+Her family left court as grainy footage of the moment she was snatched was played.

 Mrs Justice Cheema-Grubb indicated she would hand down her sentence on Wednesday afternoon.